Ateker peoples

-Ateker, or ŋaTekerin, is a common name for the closely related Lango people, Jie, Karamojong, Turkana, Toposa, Nyangatom and Teso peoples and their languages.
+Ateker, or ŋaTekerin, is a common name for the closely related Jie, Karamojong, Turkana, Toposa, Nyangatom, Teso and Lango peoples and their languages.
 These ethnic groups inhabit an area across Uganda and Kenya.
 Itung'a (a vernacular term meaning "people of one language") and Teso have been used among ethnographers, while the term Teso-Turkana is sometimes used for the languages, which are of Eastern Nilotic stock.
 Ateker means 'clan' or 'tribe' in the Teso language.
-In the Lango language, the word for clan is atekere.
+Atekere in Lango language also means 'clan'.

 In the Turkana language, Ateker means a distinct group with related customs, laws and lifestyle and who share a common ancestry.
 Members of one Ateker have a common character of mutual respect in their diversity.
 Each member group of Ateker occupies its own territory and exercises authority over its own land and people independent of each other.

 The word Ateker is a generic term for "related peoples" or "relatives" (the term also refers to clan).
 It is derived from the root ker, which has two root meanings: fear and respect.
 Ateker, in its true sense, is a union of free people with mutual recognition and respect for each other.
 In the context of ethnic identity and nationhood, the Turkana language classifies different people with common characteristics as belonging to distinct ateker.
 The Maa people belong to Ateker a Ngi Maasa Maasai and so on.
 The Turkana and the Karamojong and Lango people belong to one Ateker.

-History

 Origins

-The ancestral cradleland of the Ateker communities is thought to lie in Longiro, 'the place of engiro' in the Sudan.

-Early 18th century

-According to Turkana traditions recorded by Emley (1927); the Turkana were originally members of a tribe called 'Dung'iru' (i.e Longiro), which was said to live between Turkana and the Nile river.
-The traditions state that the Turkana came east, as a sub-section of the Ngie (i.e Jie) tribe, where there stayed for some time.
-This country was "occupied by that tribe to this day".

-Tradition indicates that the Karamojong ancestral territory was north Eastern part of Uganda.
-From here, movements in a southern direction then east and finally northwards brought them to present Matheniko, located south of what was then Maliri territory.
-These movements appear to have displaced some Oropom whose territory then stretched into these areas, however traditions suggest that the Oropom were at this time numerically superior and peaceful relations generally prevailed.

-While at Matheniko, the people now known as Dodoth separated from the rest of the Karamojong.
-They moved north to the vicinity of Loyoro which was on the fringe of Maliri held territory and here established themselves.
-Tradition relates that the encounter was peaceful and this appears to be borne out by relations between these communities in later times when they had by then moved away from each other.
+Karamojong

+Certain Jie traditions suggest that the Jie formed from the Karamojong; in the narrative, the people that would become Jie are supposed to have broken off by force from their father's the Karamojong at the Apule River, thus earning themselves the sobriquet Ngijie (the fighting people).
+Moving back north east, they established themselves at Koten Hill where the group that would ultimately become Turkana broke away peacefully and descended the escarpment into the Tarash.